LeeTosti/capstone/README.md

 This application was built using Ptyhon and utilizes the following libraries: pandas, matplotlib, seaboarn, streamlit, datetime, requests, os, and json.

-#### This application was built as one of the capstones for the Data Analytics bootcamp with Coding Temple.